 The University of Oxford has longstanding connections with India, dating to 1579, when Father Thomas Stephens, from New College, was the first recorded Englishman to visit India.
 Ties have strengthened through time, with the creation of the Boden Chair in Sanskrit in 1832 and the arrival of Oxford’s first Indian students in 1871.
 The Indian branch of Oxford University Press, established in 1912, has a proud tradition of publishing its own distinguished scholarly list.

 Today, Oxford University is a thriving location for the study of India.
-We have started a new postgraduate degree in Modern South Asian Studies, including language studies, and the new MSc in Contemporary India welcomed its first intake of students in 2008.
+We have a postgraduate degree in Modern South Asian Studies, including language studies, and the MSc in Contemporary India welcomed its first intake of students in 2008.
 Elsewhere, Oxford scientists are connecting with their Indian counterparts through unique networks in physics, cancer research and other fields.

 Oxford University is a thriving and leading centre for the study of India.
 There are a number of India-focused courses offered by the University, both at undergraduate and graduate level.